ThatsNoMoon/thinquery/README.md

 // gets the specified attribute.
 Best used in higher-order functions like map
 $.getAttribute(name)(element)

-// sets the innerText of the element.
+// sets the textContent of the element.
 Best used in higher-order functions like
 // forEach
 $.setText(text)(element)

-// gets the innerText of the element.
+// gets the textContent of the element.
 Best used in higher-order functions like
 // map
 $.getText(element)